Skip to content

 • On the former refinery property, groundwater monitoring tracks sulfolane and petroleum concentrations.

-• For PFAS, site characterization activities are ongoing to evaluate PFAS contamination on the former refinery property.
-Interim remedies were implemented in 2024 to address some of the PFAS contamination on the refinery property.
+• For PFAS, site characterization activities are ongoing to evaluate PFAS contamination on and off the former refinery property.
+Interim remedies were implemented in 2024 and 2025 to address some of the PFAS contamination on the refinery property.

 Long-Term Groundwater Monitoring Reports